victordomingos/optimize-images/README.md

 ## Installation and dependencies:

 No special instructions by now, as this is currently an experimental, early development, version.
+The `optimize-images.py` script should have executable permissions and should be placed in some folder included in your shell path.

-Just make sure you are running Python 3.6+ and have Pillow installed (we are targeting both Pillow 5.1.0 on desktop and the built-in Pillow 2.9.0 in Pythonista for iOS).
+Please make sure that you are running Python 3.6+ and have the following packages installed (we are targeting both Pillow 5.1.0 on desktop and the built-in Pillow 2.9.0 in Pythonista for iOS):

 * On desktop:
   - Pillow==5.1.0
+  - piexif==1.0.13

 * iOS
-  - No dependencies, besides Pythonista's built-in modules.
+  - piexif==1.0.13

 ## Did you find a bug or do you have a suggestion?